YaoGroup/DIFFICE_jax/paper.md

-Critical features of `pinnIceShelf` that go beyond regular PINNs and are essential for viscosity inference includes: (1) data and equation normalization; (2) Optimal setting of equation weight; (3) Positive-definite design of network structure;(4) Residual-based random-sampling of data during training; (5) Extended-PINNs (XPINNs) for studying large ice shelves; (6) Inversion of anisotropic viscosity.
+Critical features of `pinnIceShelf` that go beyond regular PINNs and are essential for viscosity inference includes: (1) data and equation normalization; (2) Optimal setting of equation weight; (3) Positive-definite design of network structure;(4) Residual-based re-sampling of points during training; (5) Extended-PINNs (XPINNs) for studying large ice shelves; (6) Inversion of anisotropic viscosity.
 The necessity of these features to ensure the success of viscosity inference is explained below.